-***Note: Glossier is the brain child of Emily Weiss and her wildly successful blog, Into The Gloss, established in 2010.
+***Note: Glossier is the brainchild of Emily Weiss and her wildly successful blog, Into The Gloss, established in 2010.
 So, it should come as no surprise that excellent content is the cornerstone of Glossier’s social media.

-Having UGC that is on brand isn’t hard when all of your packaging and products are aesthetically pleasing and coordinating.
+Having UGC that is on brand isn’t hard when all of your packaging and products are aesthetically pleasing and satisfyingly coordinating.
 Yes, this is absolutely an advantage for Glossier’s social media, but another major part of their excellent UGC curation is due to the fact that their target audience is essentially the Instagram generation—although their range of products is great for anyone.
 When you start with a user base that already knows how to find the best lighting, you’re already bound for success.
 Don’t worry, Glossier also gives credit to its users, so it’s a win-win for everyone’s follower count.

-While Glossier uploads videos to their YouTube channel less than frequently, their two original content playlists, “How-To’s” and “#GetReadyWithMe”, give some really cool insight into how their products can be used.
-Their channel isn’t the main reason I wanted to mention Glossier’s Youtube strategy though, it’s influencer marketing and how that plays into their social media strategy.
-Glossier’s influencer marketing tactic is present on all of its social channels, but I have found the best of their influencer marketing can be found on YouTube.
+While Glossier uploads videos to their YouTube channel less than frequently, their two original content playlists, “How-To’s” and “#GetReadyWithMe”, give some really cool insights into how their products can be used.
+Their channel isn’t the main reason I wanted to mention Glossier’s Youtube strategy though, it’s influencer marketing and just how that plays into their social media strategy.
+Glossier’s influencer marketing strategy is present on all of its social channels, but I have found that the best of their influencer marketing can be found on YouTube.
 Whether or not Glossier sends products and press kits to YouTube influencers is irrelevant.
 All that matters is that people are talking about Glossier in their haul videos, review videos, morning routine videos and the like.
 And they are talking about it a lot.
 All you have to do to know this is to start typing Glossier into your search bar.

 If you take one thing away from this post, it should be that Glossier’s brand is just as strong as its product line, and letting their users join in on the fun is the key to their social media success.
 And while Glossier has a presence on nearly every relevant social media channel, we just wanted to touch on a few of the heavy hitters.